 When thinking about the life of traditional lighting technology such as incandescent lamps, engineers can easily picture a catastrophic failure when the filament suddenly burns out, and the lamp bulb no longer emits any light.
-Light-emitting diodes (LED), as a more recent lighting solution, don’t fail in such a way.
+Light-emitting diodes (LED), as a more recent lighting solution, don’t fail in such a way; if they employ a proper LED cooling strategy.
 Instead, their light output slowly diminishes over time.
 Over the course of their lifetime, very often over the 50K hour mark, most will continue to emit light until it diminishes in such a way it provides notice to its users; time to replace the bulb.

 Gauging the Lifetime of an LED